slysherz/vscode-comment-box/README.md

     * We now replace tab characters with spaces before processing the text, using the same width that the editor is using;
     * The spacing inside the text should now be kept intact;
     * Fixed a bug where having tab characters in the middle of the text could cause the box to end up misaligned.

+### 0.1.2
+* Fixed a bug introduced with the latest update.
+Really sorry about that :(